ankittater/digital-resume/resume-qa/resources/cv.md

 - API Gateway, OpenAPI for service documentation
 - Kafka for event-driven communication
 - MySQL, PostgreSQL, Redis for data persistence
-- Monitoring and observability stack
+- Monitoring and observability stack (Prometheus, Grafana, DataDog)
+- Circuit breakers, retry mechanisms, and back-pressure handling
+- PagerDuty and Opsgenie for incident response

 ### IoT Platform for Telemetry Data (iSuraksha Solutions)

 Built a cloud-native, scalable IoT platform for a leading automotive manufacturer, enabling real-time data processing and analytics for vehicle telemetry and fleet management.
+Engineered a high-throughput system processing over 1M data points per minute with sophisticated caching strategies and load balancing to ensure consistent performance under peak loads.
+Implemented multi-region deployment for disaster recovery and failover.

 **Technologies Used:**